8 common questions from renters

 Are my belongings covered when I’ve moved out of the family home?

-If you’re living temporarily away from your family home in tertiary accommodation or at a boarding school then you’ll be covered under your parents’ AA Insurance contents policy.
+If you’re living temporarily away from your family home in accommodation provided by a tertiary institution, then you may be covered under your parents’ AA Insurance Contents Insurance Policy.
 The most we would pay is $5,000 per child, per event.
+It pays to check with your parents what cover they have, as this cover is not provided under our Limited Contents Insurance Policy.

 However if you’ve moved into your own home or are flatting, then you’ll need your own contents insurance.